Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_Quickstart/README.md

     }
 );
 ```
-2. redo the previus step, while the call is still active, call this endpoint with `curl http://localhost:5000/playmedia?acstarget=ACSTARGETUSERHERE`
+1. redo the previous step, while the call is still active, call this endpoint with `curl http://localhost:5000/playmedia?acstarget=ACSTARGETUSERHERE`
 you should notice audio will start to play from the call.

 ## Cancel media playback
-1. insert the following code snippets above `app.Run()`, rerun the server, and end existing calls.
 ```c#
 app.MapGet("/stopmedia", () =>
     {